Take some retirement inspiration from celebrities. They don't give in to a dull life in retirement, and neither should you.

 Le Midi is famous for its hiking with scenic mountain views, and for its world-class golf, globally famous wines — and joie de vivre.
 (That's French for "joy of living.")

 13. Kent, UK

-Located just east of London, Kent has held the title of the Garden of England for 400 years and is also known for its many locally-produced ales and wines.
+Today, this idyllic slice of British countryside is celebrated for its many locally produced ales and wines.
 Half the Rolling Stones have homes here, and luxury hotels regularly cater to rich and famous folks from all around the world.
-With fabled Canterbury at its center, surrounded by rolling hills and farmland and bordered by the sea and coast, Kent is an idyllic slice of British countryside.

 14. Algarve, Portugal

 Portugal’s sun-soaked Algarve region is an up-and-coming retirement and vacation spot for famous folks.

 Current celebrity homeowners include “Total Eclipse of the Heart” singer Bonnie Tyler and an array of retired European footballers and Formula 1 racers.

 The coast of Algarve is a spectacular playground of beaches, islands and soaring cliffs, and it’s packed with bars and outdoor entertainment.